abdulmalik9977/Credit-Card-Customer-Churn-Analysis/README.md

 - **Gold Segment Review:** Review the benefits and fee structures of the Gold Card tier to understand why these premium customers are leaving at a higher rate.

 ## 📂 Project Structure
+- `credit_card_churn.csv`: The primary dataset used for the analysis.
 - `credit_card.sql`: Includes SQL scripts used for preliminary data investigation.
 - `credit_card.pbix`: The final Power BI dashboard file.